wp-plugins/wp-jquery-plus/readme.txt

 Sure!
 I'm always open to knew ideas.
 Just create a new forum post and I'll take a gander.

 == Changelog ==

+= 0.4 =
+* Added local fallback to bundled jQuery in the event CDN is down

 = 0.3 =
 * Test push using https://github.com/benbalter/Github-to-WordPress-Plugin-Directory-Deployment-Script